Unveiling the Importance of Nonshortest Paths in Quantum Networks: Results

-The path decomposition is applicable to hierarchical, scale-free networks of more general topologies.
-Specifically, given a real-world network, we select two hub nodes A and B and non-overlapping (but potentially intersecting) paths between them.
-These paths are ranked by their lengths and sequentially placed into different groups, labeled by $k=0,1,2,\dots$, such that each successive group encompasses an exponentially larger number of longer paths (Fig.~\ref{fig_3_a}).
+The path decomposition is applicable to real networks with more general topologies.
+Specifically, given a real-world network, we select two nodes \textit{A} and \textit{B} and the nonoverlapping (but potentially intersecting) paths between them.
+These paths are ranked by their lengths and sequentially placed into different groups, labeled by $k=0,1,2,\dots$, such that each successive group encompasses an exponentially larger number of longer paths (Fig.~\ref{fig_real net}A).

 We now consider the impact of \emph{detouring} in the real-world network due to damages or congestion.
 Given that longer paths are more likely to be rerouted, we assume that the paths in group $k$ increase their lengths by a factor of $q^k$, $q\ge 1$ due to detouring.
-Meanwhile, the number of paths remains constant (Fig.~\ref{fig_3_b}).
+Meanwhile, the number of paths remains constant (Fig.~\ref{fig_real net}B).
 To investigate the network's resilience to detouring given the parameter $q$, we rewrite both $p_{\text{th}}$ and $c_{\text{th}}$ in terms of $\theta_{\text{th}}^{(p)}$ and $\theta_{\text{th}}^{(c)}$, expressed as

 where $q^{-1}$ is a common factor, as we expect $A_x(q) q^{-1}\to 0$ when $q\to \infty$ for both classical ($x=p$) and concurrence ($x=c$) percolation.
 We thus define $A_x(q)\equiv q\left[\theta_{\text{th}}^{(x)}(\infty)-\theta_{\text{th}}^{(x)}(q)\right]$ as the \emph{anomalous resilience factor}, measuring the resilience of $\theta_{\text{th}}^{(x)}(q)$ against approaching the trivial threshold, $\theta_{\text{th}}^{(x)}(\infty)$, which relies solely on the shortest path.